 By contrast, focus group participants had more experience with wage subsidies, but held divergent views on their usefulness, adequacy of funding, and overall effectiveness.
 While some participants relied on wage subsidies to address the costs of training and to provide more opportunities to employees for individualized approaches, others felt strongly that they don't contribute to long-term retention (i.e., when the subsidy ends, so does employment).
-Likewise, while some employers highlighted the effectiveness of wage subsidies were insufficient to cover the length of time it takes to onboard and train an employee.
+Likewise, while some employers highlighted the effectiveness of wage subsidies helping to offset the costs of training roles with more refined skills, others felt that wage subsidies were insufficient to cover the length of time it takes to onboard and train an employee.
 These employers noted that for certain positions, such as software development, training and onboarding can take months and there is still no guarantee that the employee will onboard successfully.
 However, if the employee doesn't work out, there was no mechanism to renew the subsidy to try again.
-Finally, some employers or provide a living wage, and some noted that wage subsidi eligibility requirements were difficult to navigate.
+Finally, some employers felt that wage subsidies did not adequately cover the costs of employees' mental health supports or provide a living wage, and some noted that wage subsidy eligibility requirements were difficult to navigate.